 Best to Teach Conflict Resolution

-Mean Jean is the bully of the playground.
+Mean Jean is the playground bully.
 The other children do whatever she says and wants.
 All that changes when a new girl arrives and wants to be Mean Jean’s friend.

 Alexis O’Neill’s colorful book looks from the bully’s perspective.
 It can teach kids an interesting lesson about conflict.